wessberg/browserslist-generator/README.md

 Well, here's one I think is pretty neat:
 You're building an app, and you care about serving the smallest amount of code to your users.
 You've decided to build two bundles: One for browsers _with_, and one for browsers _without_ ES-module support.
-You can now generate two Browserslists via `@wessberg/browserslist-generator`:
+You can now generate two Browserslists via `browserslist-generator`:

 ```typescript
 browsersWithSupportForFeatures("es6-module");